 Honors & Dual Credit Opportunities

-Friendship Christian School seeks to provide an opportunity for our high school students to reach their highest potential as well as prepare them for college by offering several Honors and Dual Credit classes.
-The Dual Credit classes are approved though Colorado Christian University and Maranatha Baptist University.
+Friendship Christian School seeks to provide an opportunity for our high school students to reach their highest potential as well as prepare them for college by offering Honors and Dual Credit classes.
+The Dual Credit classes are approved through Colorado Christian University and Maranatha Baptist University.

-Honors classes include English, Physical Science, Geometry, Algebra II, Biology, World History, Pre-Calculus, Chemistry, and Advanced Biology.
+Honors classes include English, Physical Science, Geometry, Algebra II, Biology, Precalculus, and Chemistry.

-Dual Credit classes include Old Testament and New Testament Survey, English Composition, Intro to Literature, Pre-Calculus, Calculus, United States History, and Public Speaking.
+Dual Credit classes include Old Testament and New Testament Survey, English Composition, Intro to Literature, Precalculus, and Calculus.